Scootworks/docs/docs/vz235_mellow/electronics/Firmware.md

 You can navigate the screen with the arrow keys on your keyboard and Spacebar selects the option.

-You'll see something like this now.
+You'll see something like this now:
 ![low level](../../assets/images/manual/vz235_printed/electronics/Firmware/extra_low_level.PNG)

 ### Motherboard model

 Go down to Micro-controller Architecture and press the spacebar. you'll see a list of options for selecting the correct architecture.
 We're gonna be using the STM32.
 Press space to select it.
 ![stm32](../../assets/images/manual/vz235_printed/electronics/Firmware/STM32.PNG)

 Now go down to Processor Model and press space there.
 We're gonna be selecting the correct MCU we have on our Motherboard.

 For the Mellow Super 8 V1.3 we need the STM32F407.

-And we next Select the Bootloader offset to be 32KiB Bootloader like this.
+And we next Select the Bootloader offset to be 32KiB Bootloader like this:
 ![F407](../../assets/images/manual/vz235_printed/electronics/Firmware/F407Setup.PNG)

 For the Mellow Super 8 Pro we need to use the STM32H723 or the STM32H743 Check wich one you have by reading it on the Chip of the Motherboard.

 Use both with a 128KiB bootloader Offset.
-And a 25MHz Crystal Like this.
+And a 25MHz Crystal Like this:
 ![H723](../../assets/images/manual/vz235_printed/electronics/Firmware/H723.PNG)
 ![H743](../../assets/images/manual/vz235_printed/electronics/Firmware/H743.PNG)

 ### Set pin states

 For CPAP we need to change the on/off settings of pin PF8 so we have to put that into the GPIO settings.
 Press spacebar on GPIO pins and put in !PF8 and press enter.
 ![PF8](../../assets/images/manual/vz235_printed/electronics/Firmware/PF8.PNG)

 ### Compiling firmware